Javin-Ambridge/go.base/README.md

  5. Run the scaffold/convert.py script (python scaffold/convert.py)
  6. Fill in the input
  7. Add, Commit, and Push to your new repository.

+ ## Questions

+ Feel free to put issues if you would like any more boilerplate added (or add a PR), can easily be achievable.